plewto/Pigiron/README.md

 	/pig: q-commands

+For details on how OSC messages are handled, enter

+	/pig: help OSC

-In general commands which begin with 'q-' (q for query) returns some information.
+In general commands which begin with 'q-' (for query) returns some information.

 The resources directory contains the batch file 'example.osc' which sets up a basic MIDI process.
+It includes annotations.

 ## Dependencies